Protester files claim against D.C. National Guard, saying she was injured by low-flying helicopter during Floyd protest

-The complaint seeks damages of $200,000 under the Federal Tort Claims Act for physical harm and ongoing psychological injuries it says Dashtamirova sustained from an intimidation tactic that lawmakers and human rights activists say has been deployed against insurgents in Iraq and Afghanistan.
+The complaint seeks damages of $200,000 under the Federal Tort Claims Act for physical harm and ongoing psychological injuries that it says Dashtamirova suffered from an intimidation tactic that lawmakers and human rights activists say has been deployed against insurgents in Iraq and Afghanistan.

-Dashtamirova traveled from Baltimore with her roommate to demonstrate peacefully for racial justice after the killing in May of George Floyd in Minneapolis police custody, the complaint said.
-After the helicopter appeared over the protest, the claim asserts, she experienced eye irritation for several days and continues to experience mental and emotional trauma including anxiety, insomnia and intensified migraine headaches.
+Dashtamirova traveled from Baltimore with her roommate to demonstrate peacefully for racial justice after the May killing of George Floyd in Minneapolis police custody, the complaint said.
+After the helicopter flights over the protest, the claim asserts, she experienced eye irritation for several days and continues to experience mental and emotional trauma including anxiety, insomnia and intensified migraine headaches.

 “My eyes and skin were burning from all the debris flying everywhere,” Dashtamirova said in a statement released by the ACLU.
 “I couldn’t see anything.
 It was terrifying and felt like a warning to people who believe in racial justice that if we say things the government doesn’t like, it will use the full force of the military against us.”